SixArm/mast-cell-help/topics/anaphylaxis-symptoms/index.md

 # Anaphylaxis symptoms

 Anaphylaxis is a severe allergic reaction that can occur rapidly after exposure to an allergen.
-Anaphylaxis can progress rapidly, cany involve multiple systems in the body, and can be fatal.
+Anaphylaxis can progress rapidly and can be fatal.
 Seek emergency help immediately.

 Skin Symptoms: